The Crown recap: 'Hyde Park Corner'

 PREVIOUS: Episode 1, "Wolferton Splash"

 It finally happened: King George VI passed away.
-We knew this was coming, obviously, but it was still emotional and upsetting — both Jared Harris and the show did such a great job of creating an endearing portrait of the man.
-“Hyde Park Corner” leans into the inevitability of George’s death and peppers some great moments for the character throughout before the tragic event, which occurs midway through the episode.
+We knew this was coming, obviously, but it was still emotional and upsetting—both Jared Harris and the show did such a great job of creating an endearing portrait of the man.
+"Hyde Park Corner" leans into the inevitability of George's death and peppers some great moments for the character before the tragic event, which occurs midway through the episode.

 At this point, the Conservative party is growing concerned about Churchill's ability to lead the country because of his age.
 So, Anthony Eden, Churchill's protégé and deputy, pays King George a visit to ask him if he would speak to Churchill as a friend (or as Albert, which was George's name before he ascended to the throne) and suggest he step down for the good of the country and party.
 However, King George VI declines and delivers a great explanation for why.

-And, even in this tragic moment, the show is interested in the small details of how the news of George’s death is received.
+And, even in this tragic moment, the show is interested in the small details of how the news of George's death is received.
 We see how Queen Mary is informed.
-We see how the BBC is waiting for Churchill’s go ahead to break the news.
+We see how the BBC is waiting for Churchill's go-ahead to break the news.
 We see how every national outlet starts reporting on his death.
-Some may find the detail unnecessary, but I loved it because it creates such a vivid image of how exceptional this family is.
+Some may find the detail unnecessary, but I loved it because it creates a vivid image of this family's exceptionality.